ramblin-dev/django-andablog/README.md

 * A Django sitemaps EntrySitemap class
 * A base class for an entries feed
 * Utilizing a site-provided profile page as the author profile page.
+* Python2.7 and 3 support
-* Full 1.6 and 1.7 support
+* Full support for current and 1 previous Django release E.g. For 1.6 and 1.7
  * Custom User Models
- * South Migrations (for 1.6)
+ * South migrations
- * Django Migrations (for 1.7)
+ * Django migrations
-* Support for official (not beta or candidate) Django releases is prioritized over new features as to not hold a site's upgrade back.
+* Official (not beta or candidate) Django release tickets are prioritized over new features as to not hold a site's upgrade back.
 * A demo application.

 ### Not Features